zhangchl007/MCW-App-modernization/WDS/Whiteboard design session trainer guide - App modernization.md

 ## Abstract and learning objectives

-In this whiteboard design session, participants will design a solution to modernize legacy on-premises applications and infrastructure by leveraging several cloud services, while adding a mix of web and mobile services, all secured using Azure Active Directory (Azure AD).
-By completing this design session, attendees will gain a better understanding of using Azure App Services for hosting applications, protecting app secrets using Key Vault, leveraging Azure Functions Proxies to create light-weight APIs, centralizing authorization across Azure services using Azure AD, and implementing Azure Search to make files full-text searchable.
-In addition, they will empower business users to create ad-hoc create, read, update, and delete (CRUD) mobile apps with PowerApps and orchestrate between services such as Office 365 email and mobile using Flow.
+Modernize legacy on-premise applications and infrastructure by leveraging several cloud services, while adding a mix of web and mobile services, all secured using AAD.

+Learning Objectives:
+- Use Azure App Services
+- Protect app secrets using Key Vault
+- Empower business users to create ad-hoc CRUD mobile apps with PowerApps
+- Centralize authorization across Azure services using AAD
+- Orchestrate between services such as Office 365 email and mobile using Flow-Use Search to make files full text searchable

 ## Step 1: Review the customer case study

 **Outcome**

 Analyze your customer’s needs.

 Time frame: 15 minutes

 Directions: With all participants in the session, the facilitator/SME presents an overview of the customer case study along with technical tips.
-1. Meet your table participants and trainer
+1. Meet your table participants and trainer.
-2. Read all of the directions for steps 1–3 in the student guide
+2. Read all of the directions for steps 1–3 in the Student guide.
-3. As a table team, review the following customer case study
+3. As a table team, review the following customer case study.

 ### Customer situation

-Contoso Ltd. is a new company in a very old business.
+Contoso, Ltd. is a new company in a very old business.
 Founded in Auckland, New Zealand, in 2005 by senior life insurance executives, the ambitious new company provides a full range of long-term insurance services to help people who are underinsured.

 Almost from the start, the company grew far faster than anticipated.
 An avalanche of business meant that the original processes created to manage policy documentation became overloaded.
 Employees struggled to cope, even as the headcount rose from five to 110 during the first year.

-"By the beginning of 2007, we had over 750,000 pages of partly hand-written policy documents filed in our offices," says Mirand Lark, General Manager, Contoso Ltd. "Customer-facing employees could not retrieve policies quickly, and we faced a service bottleneck.
+"By the beginning of 2007, we had over 750,000 pages of partly hand-written policy documents filed in our offices," says Mirand Lark, General Manager, Contoso, Ltd. "Customer-facing employees could not retrieve policies quickly, and we faced a service bottleneck.
 Slow response times impacted customer service, and the ability to locate documents quickly cost us time and money."

-With a combined 150 years of industry experience, the founders of Contoso Ltd. knew exactly what capabilities they wanted: automated document forwarding from brokers, secure access for brokers to Contoso Ltd., access to policy information, and ready policy retrieval for a dispersed workforce.
+With a combined 150 years of industry experience, the founders of Contoso, Ltd. knew exactly what capabilities they wanted: automated document forwarding from brokers, secure access for brokers to Contoso, Ltd., access to policy information, and ready policy retrieval for a dispersed workforce.

 To overcome its challenges, executives set about to digitize and file all existing policy documents and find a way to automatically file new policies as soon as brokers submitted them.
-To accomplish this, Contoso Ltd. implemented PolicyConnect, a custom Windows Forms application used by its staff to input key metadata that includes policyholder information such as insured amount, beneficiary, policy type, and any deductible and out-of-pocket requirements.
+To accomplish this, Contoso, Ltd. implemented PolicyConnect, a custom Windows Forms application used by its staff to input key metadata that includes policyholder information such as insured amount, beneficiary, policy type, and any deductible and out-of-pocket requirements.

 Contoso employees access this application, which ultimately stores its data in a SQL Server 2008 and a file server on their local area network.

-Contoso Ltd. provided the following diagram about its current topology:
+Contoso, Ltd. provided the following diagram about its current topology:

 ![The Contoso topology diagram has a local area network comprised of the on-premise user, Application servers for authentication and authorization, policy management and data access service, database servers, and file servers.
 A VPN server connects them to the Remote User via PolicyConnect.](images/Whiteboarddesignsessiontrainerguide-Appmodernizationimages/media/image2.png "The Contoso topology diagram has a local area network comprised of the on-premise user, Application servers for authentication and authorization, policy management and data access service, database servers, and file servers.
 A VPN server connects them to the Remote User via PolicyConnect.")